-Source: Aspen Institute State of Play Tacoma-Pierce County Youth Survey strongest in the country.12 The law defines recess as supervised and student-directed, requires recess be held outside whenever possible, and maintains that use of screens should be avoided.
+Source: Aspen Institute State of Play Tacoma-Pierce County Youth Survey supervised and student-directed, requires recess be held outside whenever possible, and maintains that use of screens should be avoided.
 The Washington State School Directors Association is charged with creating a policy encouraging physical activity breaks for middle and high schools, where youth are less physically active.
 In our survey, 70% of Pierce County elementary school students reported having played sports at recess vs. 39% in middle school and 27% in high school.
 Importantly, the law prohibits the use of physical activity as punishment and discourages withholding recess for disciplinary or academic reasons.
 Physical activity helps build vital social skills and problem-solving abilities while improving concentration and stress management.
 When used as punishment, physical activity can be viewed negatively by young people.